matmiz/jarlib/README.md

 2. Props - an object of the properties of this element.
 Will be an empty object if no properties are attached to it.
 Props will also have a special property called _children_ which will be an array of *JARLIB Elements*, which will represent the inner HTML of this Element.

+This is a very basic implementation.
+Planned features to be added
+1. Life cycle methods
+2. Context
+3. Refs
+4. Hooks(?)